 Our attorneys work to help our clients through the divorce process.
 We also understand that circumstances can change after your divorce is final.
 Under specific circumstances, these court-ordered agreements can be changed, or may be modified.

 To qualify for a modification of a court-ordered agreement, you or your ex-spouse must experience a material and substantial change in circumstances.
 Changes can include a decrease in income, an increase in children’s expenses and the children spending more time with one parent than the other.

-We have more than 15 years of experience helping clients seek modifications due to their own situations or due to a change in their ex-spouse’s circumstances.
+We have significant experience helping clients seek modifications due to their own situations or due to a change in their ex-spouse’s circumstances.
 We can discuss your concerns and review your current parenting plan to see if modifications are feasible.
 We can help with modifications to:

 - Child custody

 - Child support

 The child support modification guidelines in Massachusetts can be confusing.
 It is important that you consult our attorney to discuss your concerns and determine the best course of action.
 Learn your options and speak with us.

 We understand how family issues can create tense, stressful dynamics.
 We can bring in a Guardian Ad Litem to help investigate conflicting family dynamics.

 These specialists conduct investigation on behalf of the court, and in the best interests of the children.
 During a modification hearing, the Guardian Ad Litem would make recommendations based on their investigation.